NUMBER OF RESIDENCY POSITIONS: Two

 The program enjoys a wide variety of current educational and informational resources that are readily available to the resident.

-- Extensive on-line journal and medical references are available through VANIHCS, Michigan College of Optometry and Indiana University.
-Over 100 ophthalmic journals are available with full on-line text.
+- Extensive on-line journal and medical references are available through VA NIHCS, Michigan College of Optometry and Indiana University.
+Well over 100 ophthalmic journals are available with full on-line text.
 These resources are also available to the resident 24 hours per day; 7 days per week.

-- Over 150 ophthalmic and general medical textbooks are located in the clinic and area available to the resident 24 hours per day; 7 days per week.
+- Numerous ophthalmic and general medical textbooks are located in the clinic and area available to the resident 24 hours per day; 7 days per week.

-- Full access to library facilities and services through Michigan College of Optometry.
-Services include article retrieval and inter-library loan.
+- Full access to library facilities and services through Michigan College of Optometry, including article retrieval and inter-library loan.